andrewenoble/net-detect/README.md

 ## Acknowledgements

-This works is support by an [NSF
+This work is support by an [NSF
 INSPIRE award](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1344187&amp;HistoricalAwards=false) from the National Science Foundation.